-Longnecker used published survey and Peer Group proxy data as a benchmark to determine the 25th, 50th and 75th percentile estimated value of LTI awards for comparable executive positions.
-Based on this data, the Human Resources Committee generally established the target value of LTI awards for 2011 at between the 50th and 75th percentile level of the benchmark.
+For 2011, Longnecker used published survey and Peer Group proxy data as a benchmark to determine the 25th, 50th and 75th percentile estimated value of LTI awards for comparable executive positions.
+Based on this data, the Human Resources Committee generally established the target value of LTI awards for 2011 at between the 50th and 75th percentile level of the benchmark, taking into consideration target total compensation levels.
+Commensurate with the Human Resources Committee's determination that compensation in 2012 would be unchanged from 2011, the Corporation's NEOs received the same target dollar LTI grants in 2012 that were awarded in 2011.

 Annual LTI awards are comprised of a mix of stock options and RSUs.
 The mix of RSUs and stock options is determined by the Human Resources Committee, taking into consideration, among other things, the number of stock options available for granting, dilution and cash utilization.
-Once the mix has been determined, the Corporation uses a trailing six month average share price and trailing six month average fair value (using the Black-Scholes option pricing model), to calculate the number of RSUs and stock options to issue to each executive based on their approved LTI dollar amount targets.
+Once the mix has been determined, the Corporation uses a trailing six month average share price and trailing six month average fair value (using the Black-Scholes option pricing model), to calculate the number of RSUs and stock options to issue to each executive based on their approved LTI dollar targets.
 Once the number of RSUs and stock options are determined, the fair market value of the RSUs and the exercise price of the stock options are set at the market closing price on the day the options and RSUs are issued.

-The 2011 and 2010 LTI awards were issued 60% in the form of RSUs and 40% in the form of stock options.
+The 2012 LTI awards were issued 75% (60% in 2011) in the form of RSUs and 25% (40% in 2011) in the form of stock options.
 Executive LTI awards are granted every year in February, after we publicly disclose our results for the previous fiscal year and when we are not in a trading blackout period.
-If we are in a trading blackout period, we will make the grants after the trading blackout period has ended.
+If we are in a trading blackout period, we will issue the grants after the trading blackout period has ended.